The 6 best Freshdesk alternatives for customer service in 2026

 -

 Think about your workflow.
 This is the big one.
-Are you so fed up with your current system that you're ready to start completely fresh?
+Are you ready to start completely fresh with a market leader like Zendesk or a retail giant like Gorgias?
 Or is your workflow mostly okay, but just in need of a serious AI boost?
-A tool like eesel.ai is perfect for that second scenario, letting you add powerful AI to your current setup without the massive disruption of a full migration.
+A tool like eesel AI is perfect for that second scenario, letting you add powerful AI to your current setup without any disruption.

 -